Overview#

 A vehicle pursuit that starts in one jurisdiction and crosses into two others within four minutes is a routine interoperability test.
 If the second jurisdiction doesn't know it's coming, units are scrambling.
 If the third has an incompatible radio system, their dispatcher can't communicate with the pursuing officers at all.
 The PSAP Interoperability module exists to close those gaps before they cost time or lives.

-- Multi-Agency Data Sharing: Standardized NIEM-compliant data exchange between PSAPs and partner agencies with automatic incident sharing based on geographic, incident type, and priority rules, real-time update propagation, and data translation between disparate CAD systems
+- Multi-Agency Data Sharing: Standardised NIEM-compliant data exchange between PSAPs and partner agencies with automatic incident sharing based on geographic, incident type, and priority rules, real-time update propagation, and data translation between disparate CAD systems

 - Cross-Jurisdiction Dispatch: Seamless dispatch coordination across jurisdictional boundaries with automatic call routing and transfer, geographic boundary management, coordinated multi-PSAP response, and border area incident handling